There is a wide range of research and clinical trials taking place around the world, trying to find and improve treatments for MS.

 Clinical trials usually begin once pre-clinical laboratory studies have shown promising results.
 These initial studies typically involve human cells or animals.

 Clinical trials are the most reliable way of showing whether a new intervention is safe, effective or better than what is already available.

 What are the clinical trial phases?

 If the pre-clinical laboratory based studies have shown promising results, the health intervention may go to trial stage.
-The trials themselves have to progress through a set sequence of four "phases" to ensure the data collected is reliable and all those taking part are protected.
-Phase I must be successfully completed prior to moving on to Phase II and so on for all remaining phases.
-Testing can be stopped at any time in any phase in order to ensure the safety of participants.
+The trials themselves have to progress through a set sequence of four “phases” to ensure the data collected is reliable and all those taking part are protected.
+Phase I must be successfully completed prior to moving on to Phase II, and so on for all remaining phases.
+Testing can be stopped at any time in any phase to ensure the safety of participants.

 The trials at each phase have a different purpose and help scientists answer different questions: